'Chernobyl' creator asks tourists to show 'respect' at disaster site | DW | 12.06.2019

-Craig Mazin reminded visitors to the Exclusion Zone that "a terrible tragedy occured there."
-Tour operators have reported a massive spike in interest after the release of the HBO-Sky miniseries.
+Television show maker Craig Mazin reminded visitors to the exclusion zone in Belarus that "a terrible tragedy occured there."
+Tour operators have reported a huge spike in interest after the release of the miniseries.

 The writer and creator of the critically-acclaimed TV miniseries "Chernobyl" on Wednesday asked tourists traveling to Pripyat, Ukraine, and its surroundings to treat it with the "respect for all who suffered and sacrificed" there.